sharmilaharsha/TRACE/README.md

 Ghidra{https://ghidra-sre.org/} is a powerful open-source reverse engineering framework developed by the NSA, offering a comprehensive set of tools for disassembling, analyzing, and decompiling binary executables.
 Unlike commercial tools like IDA Pro, Ghidra is free to use and provides a user-friendly graphical interface, supporting Windows, Linux, and macOS.
 It features advanced static analysis capabilities, including disassembly, decompilation, control flow graph analysis, function identification, and data type reconstruction.
 Ghidra's intuitive decompiler converts machine code into high-level pseudo-code, and it supports extensibility through Java or Python scripting for task automation.
 With built-in debugger integration, Ghidra eliminates the need for third-party debuggers and supports multiple processor architectures and binary formats.
 Additionally, its symbolic execution and advanced analysis tools help identify vulnerabilities and trace potential exploits, making it a versatile and accessible tool for reverse engineering.

+**5. Content of EPDict**

 **Essential Processes**

-The list of all essential processes are listed in Table
+The list of all essential processes including System Processes and Kernel processes are listed here.

 1. System Idle Process:  Represents the portion of CPU time when the computer is idle.
 It's a placeholder that uses CPU resources when no other processes are executing.
 2. System: The core kernel process of Windows.
 It's responsible for managing system resources, hardware abstraction, and general system operations.